-At the root of the disparities are the acquisition and hiring decisions made by producers and executives at the studios.
+At the root of the disparities are the hiring and buying decisions made by producers and executives at the studios.
 The following charts break down the hiring of women and people of color in screen by major studio for 2019.